 Changing or adding a name to your property

-If you wish to change the name of your property you will need to notify us in writing.
-You will also need to tell us if your property already has a number but you want to add a name to your address.
-This is to make sure that the name is not already being used by anyone else in the area as this could cause problems for the Emergency Services and Royal Mail in locating the property.
+This is to make sure that the name is not already being used by anyone else in the area as this could cause problems for the emergency services and delivery companies in locating the property.

 Scale of charges for street naming and numbering